70 Notable alumni of

 -

-Jawann Oldham is an American former professional basketball player who played center.
-After being selected by the Denver Nuggets in the second round (41st overall) of the 1980 NBA draft, he went on to play in ten National Basketball Association (NBA) seasons for eight teams.
+Jawann Oldham was an American professional basketball player who was a center in the National Basketball Association (NBA).
+He played college basketball for the Seattle Redhawks before being selected by the Denver Nuggets in the second round of the 1980 NBA draft.
+Oldham played 10 seasons in the NBA for eight teams.

 -